maulik-fynd/development-guidelines/style-guide.md

 ### File names

 - Filenames are case-sensitive.
 To avoid confusion and cross-OS issues, it is standard practice to **always use lowercase letters**.
 It may include **dashes** (-) or **underscores** ( \_ ).
 Preferably **dashes**. **Consistency is a must**.
-  - Good filenames -
+  - Good file names -
     - `script-name.js`
     - `user.controller.js`
     - `user-attendance.service.js`
-  - Bad filenames
+  - Bad file names
     - `userService.js`
     - `usercontroller.js`